apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

     Try<Nothing> load = flags.load("PREFIX_", argc, argv);
 ~~~

-Then both PREFIX_foo and PREFIX_bar will be loaded from the environemnt as well as possibly from on the command line.
+Then both PREFIX_foo and PREFIX_bar will be loaded from the environment as well as possibly from on the command line.

 There are various ways to deal with unknown flags (i.e., `--baz` in our example above) and duplicates (i.e., `--foo` on the command line twice or once in the environment and once on the command line).
 See the header files for the various `load` overloads.